ACIIL/UnityChanToonShaderVer2_Project/README.md

 # License:
-I inherent the Unity-Chan Toon Shader license.
-In addition if you use my fork, methods, or tips please credit towards my github and name; I really appreciate citation and i will do the same.
-Contact me by github or twitter if you want to sort out what of this branch is fully my work.
+I inherent the Unity-Chan Toon Shader license (UCL2_0).
+In addition if you use my forks separate methods or tips please credit towards my github and name; I really appreciate citation and i will do the same.
+Contact me by discord or twitter if you want to sort out what of this code is fully my work or UTS2 original.

 Unity-Chan Toon Shader 2.0 is provided under the Unity-Chan License 2.0 terms.
 Please refer to the following link for information regarding the Unity-Chan License.